EdmundBenedict/lordcephei.github.io/pages/cl_general.md

 ##### _Switches Common To Programs Using Site Information_
 Additionally, for any program utilizing site information, the following switches apply

-    --rpos=fnam     tells the program to read site positions from file ``fnam'' after the input file has been read.
+    --rpos=fnam     Tells the program to read site positions from file ``fnam'' after the input file has been read.
 Data is read following a standard format for 2D arrays.

     --fixpos[:tol=#]
-    --fixpos[:#]    tells the symmetry finder to adjust positions to sites that are ``slightly displaced''.
+    --fixpos[:#]    Tells the symmetry finder to adjust positions to sites that are ``slightly displaced''.
 That is if they were displaced a small amount, the basis would conform to a group operation.
 Optional tolerance